Einsums/Einsums/docs/source/user/absolute_beginners.rst

 Compiling from source allows you to enable/disable certain features and to include debugging options into your code.

-If you desire to compile from source, see .
+If you desire to compile from source, visit :ref:`Building from source <building-from-source>`.

 If you have Python, you can install Einsums with::